How Much Do Hurricane Shutters Cost?

-Before you hire a shutter contractor, make sure you have all the information you need about hurricane shutters and their costs.
-We’ve compiled several of the most frequently asked questions and their answers to help guide your decision-making process.
+Before hiring a shutter contractor, homeowners should have all the information they need about hurricane shutters and their costs.
+Here are the answers to several of the most frequently asked questions to help guide the decision-making process.

 Q. How much does it cost to install an anti-impact guard on a window?

 The average cost of anti-impact guards is $5 to $12 per square foot.
-Since this is only a film that’s applied to the window pane to resist damage, you’ll likely need a second layer of protection like hurricane fabric to make sure you are fully protected.
+Since this is only a film that’s applied to the window pane to resist damage, homeowners will likely need a second layer of protection like hurricane fabric to make sure they are fully protected.

 Q. What is the average cost of hurricane shutters in Florida?

-The average cost to install hurricane shutters in Florida is $3,500.
-The exact price will vary if you have more windows than the average house or choose a more expensive material.
+The average cost to install hurricane shutters in Florida is $4,300.
+The exact price will vary for homes that have more windows than the average house or for more expensive materials.

 Q. Do I need hurricane shutters for all of my windows?

-It’s best to cover all glass windows or doors, even if you think they’re protected on one side of the house.
-Hurricanes are violent storms with winds that can change directions depending on which part of the storm you’re in.
+It’s best to cover all glass windows or doors, even if the homeowner thinks they’re protected on one side of the house.
+Hurricanes are violent storms with winds that can change directions during the different parts of the storm.